codemaestroai/code-maestro-desktop/README.md

 - AI will analyze your entire project (scripts, assets, scenes)
 - Start building your game with full project context!

-## Latest Features (v1.0.12)
+## Latest Features (v1.0.14)

 **🚀 App Update**
-- Added local tools (Active when user setup path for project in Project Settings)
+- Added local deep analyze tools
-- Added one click Unity Connector Install
+- Update Unity Connector
-- Code preview improvements (UI, allow to resize etc.)
+- Add Some Connectors like GIT / Open Memory / Jira / BLENDER
 - UI improvements

 ## What CodeMaestro Can Do